jka-kan/hanon-piano-trainer/README.md

 self.bpm -> Tempo

 self.line_division -> How many vertical lines a beat is divided into.
 This means the intended duration of the note.
 If you are going to play 16th notes, the beat must be divided in 4.
-Because the program compares accuracy to the nearest vertical line, you won't get correct results if intended note duration doesn't match with the line division
+Because the program compares accuracy to the nearest vertical line, you won't get correct results if the intended note duration doesn't match with the line division

 self.beat_division -> How many metronome ticks is played in each beat.
 On slower tempos this should match with the line division so that you hear a metronome tick at every note and can adjust the timing of each finger movement.

 ## MIDI Metronome

 Instead of audio playback, the app sends MIDI note 42 on channel 9 (hi-hat sound in General MIDI).
-Your piano plays its own metronome tightly synced with the graphics.
+Your piano plays its own 'fake metronome' tightly synced with the graphics.

 ## Real-Time MIDI Listening